ut-cs378-vision-2014fall/projects/project_4/README.md

 #### Groups

 You are free to self-organize into any group you like as long as it has at least three and no more than five members.
 List your group members and any filename-safe team name you like (used for managing code and submissions) in your proposal.
+I expect larger groups to take on more ambitious projects.

 #### Topic requirements

 Although you have a lot of latitude in the topic of your project, it must meet at least the following requirements:

-* It has some component where 3D information is deduced from 2D images
+* It has some component where 3D information is deduced from 2D images.
 * It demands substantial implementation effort on your part (i.e., original code creation).
-* It has a reasonable probability of success given the time and resources available to you
+* It has a reasonable probability of success given the time and resources available to you.

+Aim high!
+It is better to be too ambitious and fail to meet some of your goals than to select too simple of a project.
+I will take into account the difficulty of the project when evaluating it.

 #### Objectives and associated results